gaetanodigenio/TwitterSentimentAnalysis/README.md

 # TwitterSentimentAnalysis
 Project developed for "Reti Geografiche" course at UNISA.
+Refer to the Paper for the project.